elk-audio/elk-docs/sushi/sushi_control_grpc.rst

 example [Postman](https://www.postman.com/).
 You can find more on how to load Sushi's .proto definition into Postman [here](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/).

-Though we recommend you to start with one of out wrapper libraries, elkpy or elkcpp, depending on your choice of programming language.
+Though we recommend you to start with one of our wrapper libraries: elkpy or elkcpp, depending on your choice of programming language.
 This way you do not need to use gRPC directly, and can just read the documentation for the respective library.

 High-level Overview of Sushi's gRPC API
 ---------------------------------------